DanialArab/Git/README.md

 We can specify these settings at three different levels:

-- System, at the top level the settings we apply here apply to all users of the current computer
+- System, at the very top level the settings we apply here apply to all users of the current computer
 - Global, the settings we apply here apply to all repositories of the current user
 - Local, the settings apply to the current repository or the repository in the current folder.
 We can have different settings for different repositories or different projects